Manual transmission: Reverse gear

 When reverse gear is selected, the idler gear is physically moved to mesh with the corresponding gears on the input and output shafts.
-To avoid grinding as the gears begin to the mesh, they need to be stationary.
-Since the input shaft is often still spinning due to momentum (even after the car has stopped), a mechanism is needed to stop the input shaft, such as using the synchronizer rings for fifth gear.
+To avoid grinding as the gears begin to mesh, they need to be stationary.
+Since the input shaft is often still spinning due to momentum or dragging of the clutch (even after the car has stopped), a mechanism is needed to stop the input shaft, such as using the synchronizer rings for fifth gear.
 However, some vehicles do employ a synchromesh system for the reverse gear, thus preventing possible crunching if reverse gear is selected while the input shaft is still spinning.

 Most transmissions include a lockout mechanism to prevent reverse gear from being accidentally selected while the car is moving forwards.
 This can take the form of a collar underneath the gear knob which needs to be lifted or requiring extra force to push the gearshift lever into the plane of reverse gear.
+There may also be a lockout between fifth and reverse when those two gears are in the same plane of the shift pattern, so that the gearbox must be placed in neutral before changing from fifth to reverse.